-I’ve no idea which year this map is from, but I suppose the larger mobility of people nowadays would make for a more diffuse distribution of hair colouration.
+I’ve no idea which year this map is from, but it seems fair to say – pun intended – that the larger mobility of people nowadays would make for a more diffuse distribution of hair colouration.
 Which dovetails nicely with this blonde joke:

 Q: What did the blonde do when she heard that 90% of accidents occur around the home?

 A: She moved.